Dolichopodidae: Behaviour

 Many studies have shown that Dolichopodidae give visual, rather than chemical or other signals during courtship.

 The males of many species exhibit elaborate secondary sexual characters assumed to aid in species recognition during courtship.
 These characters include flaglike flattening of the arista and tarsi, strongly modified setae and projections of the tarsi, the prolongation and deformation of podomeres, orientated silvery pruinosity, and maculation or modification of the wings.

 Evolution and systematics

-Dolichopodids are well represented in amber deposits throughout the world and the group has clearly been well distributed since the Cretaceous at the latest.
+Dolichopodids are well represented in amber deposits throughout the world and the group has clearly been well distributed globally, at least since the Cretaceous.
 Together with the Empididae they are the most advanced members of the Empidoidea.
 They represent the bulk of Empidoidea diversity, and include more than two-thirds of the known species in their superfamily.

 Taxonomic interrelationships within the Dolichopodidae, and their delimitation from the Empididae, are not yet satisfactorily resolved.
 It is likely that many of the subfamilies currently within the Dolichopodidae will undergo drastic revision.

+An expanded concept of the family, Dolichopodidae sensu lato, includes the former family Micromorphidae as the subfamilies Microphorinae and Parathalassiinae, the latter forming a monophyletic group with the Dolichopodidae sensu stricto.
+Alternatively, Grichanov (2011) proposes that Dolichopodidae s.l. should be treated as an epifamily Dolichopodoidae, containing Dolichopodidae, Microphoridae and the subfamily Parathalassiinae.

 Based on the most recent phylogenetic studies, the relationship between Dolichopodidae and other members of Empidoidea is as follows.
 The placement of Dolichopodidae is emphasized in bold formatting.